 The Last Samurai (2003) Director: Edward Zwick

-The Last Samurai is a beautifully shot film with an excellent score by Hans Zimmer, however the finished product is a painfully formulaic Hollywood film that disappointingly strains the audience’s credulity.
-The film stumbles its way into every modern Hollywood trope, in particular the character of Captain Nathan Algren as a tortured and roguish alcoholic trying to atone for his past sins while living amongst the ‘mystical’ and ‘foreign’ peoples of Asia.’
+The Last Samurai is a beautifully shot film with an incredible score by Hans Zimmer, however the finished product is a painfully formulaic Hollywood film that disappointingly strains the audience’s credulity.
+The film stumbles its way into every modern Hollywood trope, in particular Tom Cruise plays the character of Captain Nathan Algren as a tortured and roguish alcoholic trying to atone for his past sins while living amongst the ‘mystical’ and ‘foreign’ peoples of Asia.’
 It is a tiresome cliche.
 “Orientalism” (a la Edward Said’s criticisms) is apparent throughout the film.
 Ancient Japan is portrayed at a distance: the samurai are shown as noble but innocent savages, foreign and one-dimensional, though the film clearly venerates their culture, albeit an inauthentic representation of it.
-In the end the West becomes the villain, and the ancient samurai culture of Japan is heroified, even as the rugged Western hero chooses to side with the ancient customs of Japan.
+In the end, the West becomes the villain, and the ancient samurai culture of Japan is elevated as heroic, even as the rugged Western hero chooses to side with the ancient customs of Japan.
 Perhaps the most painful part of the film is the ending in which (somehow we are to believe) Captain Algren is the lone survivor of the samurai despite being shot numerous times.
-When Emperor Meiji asks him how Lord Katsumoto had died, Captain Algren responds: “I will tell you how he lived” -cue the disappointed eyerolls.
+When Emperor Meiji asks him how Lord Katsumoto had died, Captain Algren responds: “I will tell you how he lived” -cue the disappointing eyerolls.
 Finally, Captain Algren becomes something of a legendary character as he stumbles back to Lord Katsumoto’s village.
 Sadly, it is an expectedly Hollywood ending to a tragically flawed movie.

 Edward Zwick is the director of other Hollywood epic period films, like Glory (1989) and Legends of the Fall (1994).
 The Last Samurai was nominated for several Academy Awards (predictably) but in more recent years the film has not met favorable reviews.
 Audiences would have a much more challenging and enjoyable experience reading the novel Shogun rather than watching this film.
 The film was mostly shot in New Zealand, not in Japan.